 5) Customer Service

 Customer satisfaction is at the heart of a company’s success.
-And to ensure such satisfaction, there are several companies who provide 24/7 support.
-This means they’re always looking for customer service representatives who are willing to work at odd hours, usually after the regular 9 to 5 workday.
+And to ensure such satisfaction, several companies provide 24/7 support.
+This means they’re always looking for customer service representatives who are willing to work at odd hours, usually after the regular 9 to 5 workdays.
 So if you’re willing to most likely work through the night, this might just be the one for you.

 Keep in mind that customer service requires a lot of training.
 You have to first understand what the company does, what they’re selling, all possible solutions to a client’s problem, and so on.